LucienHH/Storehaus/README.md

 * https://github.com/Patross
 * https://github.com/NicmeisteR

-Game Info Bot is open source, so feel free to contribute to it to make it better!
+Game Info Bot is open source.
+If you plan on using this code for your own project, please have a reference to this project :)